awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-devkit.md

 For more information about the SDK, see [The AWS Panorama Application SDK](applications-panoramasdk.md)\.

-## Use the AWS SDK for Python \(Boto\)<a name="gettingstarted-devkit-awssdk"></a>
+## Use the AWS SDK for Python \(Boto3\)<a name="gettingstarted-devkit-awssdk"></a>

-to access resources in other AWS services, you can use the SDK for Python in your application code When your application code runs, it gets permission to call AWS services from an AWS Identity and Access Management \(IAM\) role that is attached to the device\.
+To access resources in other AWS services, you can use the SDK for Python in your application code\.
+When your application code runs, it gets permission to call AWS services from an AWS Identity and Access Management \(IAM\) role that is attached to the device\.

 To call AWS services with the SDK for Python, import the library \(`boto3`\) and create a client\.
 The following example shows how to use an Amazon Simple Storage Service \(Amazon S3\) client to get a list of objects in an AWS Panorama artifacts bucket\.